exonum/exonum-doc/src/advanced/serialization.md

 ### Strings

 Strings are stored in [UTF-8 encoding][utf8], which may represent a single char with 1 to 4 bytes.
+String is a var-length type.

+### Segment Pointers

+Segment pointers take 8 bytes:

+- 4 bytes for the position of the corresponding segment (counted from the beginning of the entire serialization buffer)
+- 4 bytes for the byte size of the segment.

+Both the position and byte size are serialized as little-endian unsigned integers (i.e., in the same way as `u32`).
+Hence, segment pointer can be viewed as a [structure](#structures) with two `u32` fields.

 ### Structures

 A structure is representation of [`struct` in Rust][rust_structs].
-It is data structure with a fixed number of possibly heterogeneous, named fields.
+It is data structure with a fixed number of possibly heterogeneous, ordered, named fields.

 In binary representation structure is split into two main parts (which are adjacent to each other for each serialized structure):

 - **Header** is a fixed sized part.

-- **Body** is a dynamic sized part, it can be read only after parsing header.
+- **Body** is a dynamic sized part; it can be read only after parsing the header.

-Data of fixed-length types is stored completely in the header.
+Fixed-length fields are stored completely in the header.
+Var-length fields are allocated as segments in the body, plus take 8 bytes in the header for a corresponding segment pointer.
+Thus, a segment pointer in the header (the position of which is known in compile time) points to the segment in the body, which contains the actual serialization of the field.
+Segments are placed in the correspondence with [the validation rules](#validation-rules).

+A structure type is fixed-length if and only if all its fields are fixed-length (i.e., the body of the binary representation is always empty).

 !!! note "Example"
     Consider a structure containing `PublicKey`, `u64` and `bool` fields.
 In the binary format all fields of such structure are placed in the header, its body is empty.
 So such a structure is fixed-length.

-Var-length types take 8 bytes in header of structure: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
-So the header points to the data in the body.
-Data segments are placed in the correspondence with [the validation rules](#validation-rules).

 ### Slices